 3. You’ll burn more calories

-A Virgin Active study showed that women who exercise with friends burn up to 236 calories per session, compared to the 195 for women who prefer to go it alone.
+A Virgin Active study showed that women who workout with friends burn up to 236 calories per session, compared to the 195 for women who prefer to go it alone.
 “You’re so much more motivated when there’s a bit of friendly competition in the room,” Emily says.
 Plus, friends can help motivate us to exercise for that little bit longer, with the average workout with friends lasting for 42 minutes compared to a solo session of 36 minutes.

 4. You’ll transform quicker